 I expelled these soft-looking yellow-brown stones during my first liver cleanse.
 They actually looked like mud pellets.

 Unlike the ones that are of various shades of brown which were found throughout the whole intrahepatic biliary system, the black and green ones were rarely found high up in the intrahepatic ducts.

-I released green ones like the ones found below during my second liver flush.
+I released green ones like the ones found below, at the bottom left, during my second liver flush.

-In general liver stones contain more pigments than cholesterol, whereas the gallbladder stones contain more cholesterol.
+In general stones in the liver contain more pigments than cholesterol, whereas the gallbladder stones contain more cholesterol.
 If stones contain calcium deposits they are hard.

 Gallbladder stones contain cholesterol and as mentioned earlier, can be hard if they contain calcium deposits.
 If the gall stones were hard, they could be easily detected through an X-ray, unlike intrahepatic stones.

-If you have any gall stone symptoms, it is important to do a liver detoxification or liver cleanse to flush out those gallbladder and liver stones.
+If you have any gall stone symptoms, it is important to do a liver detoxification or liver cleanse to flush out those stones.